patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Hardening/app-hardening-login-protection.md

 1. First visit your secret URL (for example**"yourdomain.com/myadmin"**).
 2. Your IP gets whitelisted and from that moment on, you can log in from the regular **"yourdomain.com/wp-admin"** again.
-3. Other visitors are blocked from wp-admin page, unless they know your security token (eg myadmin).
+3. Other visitors are blocked from wp-admin page, unless they know your security token (in this case /myadmin).